 My research interests are formal methods and software engineering.
 In general I am interested in techniques that help us develop better and safer software.

-Previously, I was a post doctoral researcher in the theoretical computer science group at the VU University Amsterdam and visiting lecturer of System Validation at TU Delft.
+Prior to that, I was a post doctoral researcher in the theoretical computer science group at the VU University Amsterdam and visiting lecturer of System Validation at TU Delft.
 I obtained my PhD in the Formal System Analysis group at Eindhoven University of Technology on a dissertation titled Advanced Reduction Techniques for Model Checking.

 In my free time I like ballroom dancing, in which I participate in national and international competitions.